zhangster12/Obsidian-BJJ-Notes/Sweeps/Butterfly Sweep.md

 # Keys
 - Keep the knee that’s hooked on the thigh pointed towards the ceiling and retracted towards your shoulder.
-- Bring the bottom foot to the butt and drive off the toes.
+- Drive off the toes with the foot by your butt.
 - Tuck the trapped arm deeply and grab at the elbow.
 - Bring the passer’s head below their hips.
 - Bring the passer’s shoulder to the head.
 This twists their upper body, making their spine out of alignment.
 - Come onto your knees if you’re having trouble completing the sweep.

+To set up sweep:
+- over back grup on gi.
+- kick out their leg

+If they stand up and plant on foot when sweeping, either push knee/foot away, plant foot on knee/foot and use it as leverage when sweeping, or if their leg is too close, go to ashi or x guard
 ## Completing The Sweep
 # Transitioning
 ## Guards
-- [[Ashi Garami]]: If the passer’s leg
+- [[Ashi Garami]]: If the passer’s leg is posted.
 - [[Closed Guard]]: If the passer’s elbows and knees are separated.
 - [[Half Guard]]
 - [[X-guard]]